Pilot TMS for Methamphetamine Use Disorder

 Detailed Description

-Overview: This is a single-arm clinical trial, with historical controls as a comparison group for select outcomes.
-Subjects with MAUD will receive 16 sessions of dual-target theta burst stimulation to the DLPFC and MPFC over 4 weeks.
+Overview: This is a two-arm randomized controlled trial.
+Participants with MAUD will receive 16 sessions of dual-target theta burst stimulation to the DLPFC and MPFC over 4 weeks.
+Participants will be randomized to whether they receive stimulation to the DLPFC or MPFC first, but both sites will be stimulated at each treatment.
 We will follow outcomes for 12 weeks.
 Outcomes include treatment retention, craving, self-reported MA or stimulant use, urine drug screen results, depressive symptoms, anxiety symptoms, sleep quality, quality of life, response inhibition, and functional connectivity.
 Magnetic resonance imaging (MRI) to measure functional connectivity and a flanker task to measure response inhibition will be completed at baseline and four weeks.
 More detail is provided in the outcome measures section.
 Subjects will also complete the Big Five Inventory at baseline, a measure of personality characteristics, to explore how these relate to outcomes including retention in treatment and the study.

 MR Image Acquisition: MRI will be completed at baseline and after the last TMS session.
 The MRI sessions will be conducted using research dedicated MRI scanners at each site.
 Anatomical images will include volumetric T1 and T2 weighted images with a 1.0 mm isotropic spatial resolution.
 Resting state fMRI will be performed to collect 20 minutes worth of data.